 The foundations for the further development of the µTasker project had thus been laid.
 The vision of creating a new development environment optimized for efficient embedded project development on small-footprint, single-chip Internet-enabled devices was becoming true - the project continues to be developed as shown by the following milestones:

-- In 2007 a Beta port for the STR91XF was introduced.
-In July 2007 the µTasker forum support was taken into operation.
+- In 2007 a port for the STR91XF was introduced.
+In July 2007 the µTasker forum support was taken into operation

-- In 2008 Beta ports for the NXP Semiconductors LPC2000 (including LPC21XX and LPC23XX) and the Luminary Micro LM3Sxxxx were released and USB device was add to the project.
+- In 2008 ports for the NXP Semiconductors LPC2000 (including LPC21XX and LPC23XX) and the Luminary Micro LM3Sxxxx were released and USB device was add to the project

-- In 2009 µTasker V1.4 and a new AVR32 port were released, with new uGLCDLIB graphical library/simulator (presently V1.1).
-A powerful Modbus extension pack was added for industrial users including multiple serial ASCII/RTU/RS-485 and MODBUS/TCP with flexible bridging, gateway and routing capabilities.
+- In 2009 µTasker V1.4 and a new AVR32 port were released, with new uGLCDLIB graphical library/simulator.
+A powerful Modbus extension pack was added for industrial users including multiple serial ASCII/RTU/RS-485 and MODBUS/TCP with flexible bridging, gateway and routing capabilities

 - 2010 utFAT (FAT32 compatible module specifically for SD and HCSD cards) added to packages.
-Beta version for ST-Micro STM32F1xx became available.
+A version for ST-Micro STM32F1xx became available

 - 2015 Flexible Boot loaders (Serial, USB, Ethernet, SD card, Memory Stick)